syntek-lang/docs/docs/spec/grammar/lexical.md

 A newline is indicated by a `LF` or `CRLF` character.

-### Indent

-An indent token is added when the current line starts with more tabs than the previous line.

-### Outdent

-An outdent token is added when the current line starts with less tabs than the previous line.

 ### Comment

 A comment starts with `#` and ends on the first newline character.
 To allow a line to contain a statement and a comment, the newline character is not consumed by the comment.

 ### Empty lines

-Empty lines are lines that do not contain any characters or only consist of whitespace.
-Empty lines are ignored by the compiler and do not add an indent or outdent token.
+Empty lines are lines that do not contain any characters or only consist of whitespace, and are ignored by the compiler.

 ### Spaces and tabs